eremina-official/parkapp-task/README.md

 TODO:
 - It would be a good idea to add English translations to the app with i18next
 - Redux for state management
-- Add public and private routes with React Router